dominiksta/mvui/packages/docs/content/docs/components/01-vanilla-js-webcomponents.md

 - Content Management Systems (CMS) may support manual editing of HTML or just putting HTML in markdown.
 Convincing a CMS to use components from say React can be challenging, while Web Components are pretty much just work.
-In fact, the live code sandbox that is used in this documentation is an mvui web component that can be used directly from markdown with the Hugo static site generator.
+In fact, the live code sandbox that is used in this documentation is an Mvui web component that can be used directly from markdown with the Hugo static site generator.

 ## Why Not?